Behind the scenes, states race to shore up 2020 elections

 “It’s sending a clear message that the top officials are not taking our election security seriously,” she said.

-While states of have received hundreds of millions of dollars in Congressional funding for election upgrades since 2002, the Brennan Center for Justice has estimated over $2.2 billion is needed to address the most critical election security upgrades.
+While states of have received hundreds of millions of dollars in Congressional funding for election upgrades since 2002, the Brennan Center for Justice, a public policy institute at New York University Law School, has estimated over $2.2 billion is needed to address the most critical election security upgrades.

 Some states and election advocates believe those funds should also come with stipulations, such as eliminating any wireless modems in voting machines used to transmit preliminary results, implementing mandatory paper trails and introducing risk-limiting audits.